learn-co-curriculum/rails-layouts-and-templates/README.md

 <p>Hello!</p>
 ```

-When you load up this route in your browser, you will be greeted by a very bold message saying: **Welcome To The ACME Store!**, but you won't see the **Hello!** from the about action's template.
+When you load up this route in your browser, you will be greeted by a very bold message saying: **Welcome To The Flatiron Store!**, but you won't see the **Hello!** from the about action's template.

 This is happening because the layout file at *app/views/layouts/application.html.erb* does not have a `yield` statement in it.
 The `yield` keyword is what Rails uses to decide where in the layout to render the content for the action.
 If you don't put Yield in your layout, only your layout will render for each action, instead of your layout with the contents of the action template in the correct place in the layout.